mzski/FootballManager/README.md

 # FootballManager

-The project is based on a local, relational database.

-The application allows you to display data about managers available in the database.
+The FootballManager application is used to store information about managers of individual players and about the players themselves.
 This data can be modified and deleted.

-Before this option, we must log in with the correct password and login.

-Additionally, we can display the scheduled meetings of managers and players.
+Additionally, we have access to information on meetings between managers and players.
+The entire application is secured with a login window that saves incorrectly entered login data for security purposes.

+The project has 6 tables and 3 wpf windows.
+There are relational databases in the project.

+Technologies used:
+User interface:WPF windows
 Project ORM: Entity Framework
-User interface: WPF
+Local database

+Credits: I owe the project to Indian YouTubers.

+PS.
+The design is primitive and is still under development, therefore for help purposes, or contact, please write to the email: mzfeeder312@gmail.com